Research

 • the alignment of the research with the Victoria Police research priorities.

-The Victoria Police Human Research Ethics Committee (VPHREC) is registered with the National Health and Medical Research Council (NHMRC) and considers the ethical acceptability of research proposals from external organisations and internal researchers wishing to conduct research involving Victoria Police personnel or data.
+They consider the ethical acceptability of research proposals from external organisations and internal researchers wishing to conduct research involving our personnel or data.

 VPHREC is available for internal projects, and for external projects when no other ethics committees are available.